-This is in response to your letter dated June 28, 1999, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's surrender of her U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was submitted in a letter dated October 4, 1999.
+This is in response to a letter from your authorized representative dated December 28, 1999, requesting a ruling that A's surrender of his U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in letters dated March 29 and July 27, 2000.
 The information submitted for consideration is substantially as set forth below.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
+The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
 While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

+PLR-100213-00

-A and her husband were born in Country B and they have been citizens of Country B since birth.
-A was born on Date C. A moved with her husband to the United States in Year D for her husband's employment.
-A became a permanent resident of the United States in Year E. From Year F to Year G, A's husband has been on international assignment working outside the United States for his employer.
-A accompanied her husband on all such assignments.
-On Date I, A's husband retired from his position at his employer.
-Shortly before Date I, that is, on Date H, A moved back to Country B. A intends to voluntarily rescind her green card (expatriate) on Date J. A intends to live permanently in Country B. A is domiciled in Country B and is subject to Country B income tax on her worldwide income at a rate comparable to the applicable U.S. income tax base and rate.
-On the date of her expatriation, A's net worth exceeded the amount prescribed in section 877(a)(2).
+A was born in Country B in Year 1.
+A was transferred by his employer to the United States in Year 2 and began residing in the United States in Year 2.
+A obtained his Green Card in Year 3.
+A returned to Country B in Year 4, and surrendered his Green Card (expatriated) on Date C. A will be subject to Country B tax on his worldwide income.
+On the date of A's expatriation, his net worth exceeded the amount set forth in section 877(a)(2).

 Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
-Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.
+Sections 2107 and 2501 (a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.

-A former citizen or former long-term resident will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of section 877, 2107 and 2501(a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
-See sections 877(a)(2), 2107(a)(2)(A) and 2501(a)(3)(B).
+A former U.S. citizen or former U.S. long-term resident will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of sections 877, 2107 and 2501 (a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
+See sections 877(a)(2), 2107(a)(2)(A) and 2501 (a)(3)(B).

 A former U.S. citizen whose net worth or average tax liability exceeds these thresholds, however, will not be presumed to have a principal purpose of tax avoidance if that former citizen is described within certain statutory categories and submits a request for a ruling within one year of the date of loss of U.S. citizenship for the Secretary's determination as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-See section 877(c)(1), 2107(a)(2)(B), and 2501(a)(3)(C).
+See sections 877(c)(1), 2107(a)(2)(B), and 2501(a)(3)(C).